ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 ```
 {: codeblock}

-### Support for qualified names
+### Support for qualified names with mobile SDK
+{: #qualified-names-mobile-sdk}

 All actions and triggers have a fully qualified name that is made up of a namespace, a package, and an action or trigger name.
 The SDK can accept these elements as parameters when you are invoking an action or Firing a trigger.
 The SDK also provides a function that accepts a fully qualified name that looks like `/mynamespace/mypackage/nameOfActionOrTrigger`.
-The qualified name string supports unnamed default values for namespaces and packages that all OpenWhisk users have, so the following parsing rules apply:
+The qualified name string supports unnamed default values for namespaces and packages that all {{site.data.keyword.openwhisk_short}} users have, so the following parsing rules apply:

 - `qName = "foo"` results in `namespace = default`, `package = default`, `action/trrigger = "foo"`
 - `qName = "mypackage/foo"` results in `namespace = default`, `package = mypackage`, `action/trigger = "foo"`